MARINA DEL REY

 The Advanced sailing class will involve a one day review and evaluation of beginning skills, followed with extensive ocean sailing on our Laser sailboats.

-2024 SPRING SESSION (BEGINNER LEVEL)
+2025 SPRING SESSION

-*NOTE: Financial aid available to qualifying families.
+NOTE: Financial aid available for qualifying families.

 OCEAN SAFETY DAY